Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
-* Nov, 2022: We are currently looking for a [Research Assistant](https://lnkd.in/ej2grMqM) and [Postdoc Researcher](https://lnkd.in/ePbHTX9F) for the Shared E-mobility project.
+* Nov, 2022: We are currently looking for a [Research Assistant](https://lnkd.in/ej2grMqM) and a [Postdoc Researcher](https://lnkd.in/ePbHTX9F) for the Shared E-mobility project.
 Please reach out to me if you are interested.
 * Oct, 2022: I visited TU Berlin with the invitation of Prof. S. Park.
 * Oct, 2022: Our group has attended the SFI Insight Showcase Smart Surroundings event with presentations, posters and demos for the research work on Data Analytics for Microservice-based Applications and E-mobility.
 See [here](http://ming2liu.github.io/talks/InsightShowcaseNew.pdf) for details.
 * Oct, 2022: We are currenty looking for a Postdoc researcher who has background in any aspects of NLP, AI, Neuroscience, Smart Health for a 2-year Irish-based MSCA NeuroInsight programme supervised by me and Prof. Gianpiero Cavalleri at RCSI.
 Please contact me if you are interested.
 More details can be found [here](https://www.linkedin.com/posts/liumingming_home-neuroinsight-activity-6987855347755409409-8GZB?utm_source=share&utm_medium=member_desktop).